P2V Conversion - Linux to VMware ESXi or Microsoft Hyper-V

 - CentOS Server 7 / 7.1.
 (LVM-based servers not supported.)

 - Oracle Linux Server 7/ 7.1.
 (LVM-based servers not supported.)

 - Must be using a supported Linux distribution.
 03.01.03 build 5 and later supports:

 - CentOS Server 7 - 1511 or later.

 - All Red Hat / CentOS / Oracle Linux 7.x releases must be fully patched to at least the 7.2 (1511 for CentOS) level for P2V to function.

 The latest available version of BackupEDGE is always recommended as we frequently improve the process.

-The P2V procedures are describe in detail in Section 30 and Section 31 - Disaster Recovery - Linux P2V of the BackupEDGE User Guide.
+The P2V procedures are describe in detail in Section 30 - Disaster Recovery - Linux P2V of the BackupEDGE User Guide.
 Please see the User Guide for additional information and capabilities.